 Cayenne Pepper

 In similar vein to red pepper flakes, cayenne pepper adds heat to a myriad of dishes.
 This versatile spice, made from ground chiles, is often used in hot sauces, and is prevalent in Mexican, Cajun, Southern, and Indian cuisines.
-Add a little kick to chocolate waffles with a hearty dose of cayenne pepper.

 Ground Cumin

-Actually the dried fruit of a plant in the parsley family, cumin comes in both seed and ground form, but ground appears on this list due in part to its convenience.
-This aromatic spice is used a lot in Middle Eastern cuisine as well as Asian and North African.
+Cumin is actually the dried fruit of a plant in the parsley family.
+Cumin comes in both seed and ground form, but ground appears on this list due in part to its convenience.

 Onion Powder

 Onion powder makes the list for the same reason that garlic powder does.
-It’s great for busy nights or when you’re in a pinch.
-Use onion powder in rubs, spice blends, dressings, and vinaigrettes.
+It’s great for busy weeknights or when you’re in a pinch.

-Essential Dried Herbs:
+Essential Dried Herbs

 Dried Bay Leaves

-An aromatic herb with woodsy aroma, dried bay leaves are often used in stews, soups, long simmered dishes, meat dishes, and vegetable dishes.
 Most recipes call for 1–2 dried bay leaves since using too many can cause the dish to become bitter.
 They should be removed from the food before eating.

 Dried Basil

 Although dried basil bears little resemblance to fresh basil in flavor, it’s an important dried herb to have in your spice cabinet.
 It’s great added to Italian dishes and bumps up the flavor in soups and tomato sauces.
-When in season, I recommend keeping fresh basil on hand as much as possible.

 Dried Oregano

 Got More Space?
-Fill Up Your Spice Cabinet With These Spices Too:
+Fill Up Your Spice Cabinet With These Spices Too

 Ground Cardamom